 August 23, 2010

-New Delhi, December 20. - Concerned about the massive pollution suffered by the Ganges, the Government indicated or had to spend millions items a new master plan to purify the sacred river of the Hindus, which supports hundreds of millions of people .
+New Delhi, Dec.
+20 -.
+Concerned about the massive pollution suffered by the Ganges, the Government indicated or have had to spend millions heading to a new plan to purify the principal sacred river of the Hindus, which supports hundreds of millions of people .

 "The situation is serious: there are areas with much pollution that nothing can live in them.
-Pollution and excessive exploitation are the main problems the river, "the expert told Efe Parikshit Gautam, the World Wildlife Fund (WWF).
+Pollution and over-exploitation are the main problems of the river, "he told Efe expert Parikshit Gautam, World Wildlife Fund (WWF).

-The Government created this year the National Authority Ganges Basin (NGRBA), which decided at its first meeting, in October, completely eliminate the discharge of untreated industrial wastewater or river 2020.
+The Government created this year's National Basin Authority Ganges (NGRBA), which decided at its first meeting in October, completely eliminate the discharge of untreated industrial waste water into the river by 2020.

-But, the task was daunting: according to the Indian owner Environment, Jairam Ramesh, the Ganges every day receives 3,000 million liters in landfills, and two thirds of this spend to flow without any purification.
+But the task appears daunting: as the Indian head of Environment, Jairam Ramesh, the Ganges every day receives 3,000 million liters in landfills, and two thirds of this spend to flow without any purification.

-To address the alarming situation, the Government is required an investment of 3,200 million dollars over the next ten years in installation of infrastructure within the "Mission Clean Ganga" to what already has World Bank support.
+To address the alarming situation, the Government is required an investment of 3,200 million dollars over the next ten years in installation of infrastructure within the "Mission Clean Ganga" to what already has the support of the World Bank.

-"(The river) is pressured by expanding production, industries and urban development," he said this month in New Delhi that organization's president, Robert Zoellick, after agreeing initial support to the proposed 1,000 million.
+"(The river) is pressured by expanding production, industries and urban development," he said this month in New Delhi that organization's president, Robert Zoellick, after agreeing an initial aid project 1,000 million.

-"The Bank will begin its commitment to promote the exchange of relevant experiences.
-We hope that this will help improve the management of this large watershed that sustains 400 million people in India alone, "he added.
+"The Bank will begin its commitment by fostering the exchange of relevant experiences.
+We hope that this will help improve the management of this large watershed that sustains 400 million people in India, "he added.

-After a plan dated to 1985, according to activists, ended in failure, the Government has now decided to allocate spending between central and regional, to be drawn cyclical reports on the status of the most polluted areas.
+After a plan dating from 1985, according to activists, ended in failure, the Government has now decided to allocate spending between central and regional, to be drawn up cyclical reports on the status of the most polluted areas.

-The Ganges basin feeds life to a third of the land forming part of India and its passage through the subcontinent not only testifies to the existence of ancient civilizations, but it provides livelihood to one in twelve people worldwide.
+The Ganges basin nourishes life to a third of the land forming part of India and its passage through the subcontinent not only testifies to the existence of ancient civilizations, but provides livelihood to one in twelve people worldwide.

-But it is also much more than a river: the Hindus consider sacred and him come every year on pilgrimage million people, encouraged by the fact that its waters washed not only sins, but that free you from the cycle of reincarnation.
+But it is also much more than a river: the Hindus consider sacred and him go on pilgrimage every year millions of people, encouraged by the fact that its waters washed not only sins, but free of the cycle of reincarnation.

 When passing through the city of Varanasi, the Ganges contains 60,000 faecal coliform bacteria per 100 milliliters, 120 times the safe limit for bathing, which does not dissuade pilgrims from entering its waters to purify themselves.

 "Religious festivals happening take many years, there are many fairs.
-But this can be improved, for example by taking hygiene measures for the river is not affected by poor sanitation, "said Gautam.
+But this can be improved, for example by taking hygienic measures for the river is not affected by poor sanitation, "Gautam said.

-Apart from biological waste, many fur industries located on the banks dumped chromium waste and other metals to the flow of the river, which is under intense pressure from the massive construction of dams on its tributaries.
+Apart from biowaste, numerous fur industries situated on the banks dumped chromium waste and other metals to river flow, which is under intense pressure by massive dams on their tributaries.

-According to the WWF, 95 percent of the water of the Ganges is diverted from its course before its mouth, which increases the presence of sediments and causes death or migration of native species like Gangetic dolphin.
+According to the WWF, 95 percent of the water of the Ganges is diverted from its course before its mouth, which increases the presence of sediments and causes death or migration of native species such as the Gangetic dolphin.

-"He is confined in some isolated strips together.
-We estimate that there are only about 2,000 dolphins in gangético system and its population is in decline ", maintained the expert, on alert for additional threat that climate change may pose.
+"He is confined to a few isolated strips together.
+We estimate that there are only about 2,000 Gangetic dolphins in the system and their population is in decline, "continued the expert, on alert for the extra threat due to climate change.